alexse06/polyglot-ai/README.md

-# 🌍 Polyglot AI - Next-Gen Language Tutor
+# 🌍 MyCanadaRP - AI Language Learning

 **Polyglot AI** is a cutting-edge language learning platform that adapts to **your native language** and helps you master **any target language**.
 Powered by **Google Gemini Multimodal Live API**, it offers real-time voice conversations, personalized daily podcasts, and immersive roleplay scenarios.